Our Fellow Ode Brew Coffee Grinder review comes without any sugarcoating because this product isn’t begging for mercy.

 It’s reliable, durable, and great for brewing coffee at home.
 Baratza didn’t design it for espresso grinding but drip and immersion brewing methods like the Fellow Ode.

 The Baratza Encore is affordable because it doesn’t have any fancy features, and it’s a sturdy motor with solid burrs.
+If you’re interested in this grinder, you can check our Baratza Encore review too.

 The Virtuoso+ was the best home grinder for drip coffee before the arrival of the Fellow Ode.
 It tends to be less expensive than the latter, and you can find refurbs from Baratza from time to time.